Grammatical gender

 In linguistics, a grammatical gender system is a specific form of a noun class system, where nouns are assigned to gender categories that are often not related to the real-world qualities of the entities denoted by those nouns.
+English does not have this system, though most other Indo-European languages have it.
 In languages with grammatical gender, most or all nouns inherently carry one value of the grammatical category called gender.
 (Note: Some authors use the term "grammatical gender" as a synonym of "noun class", whereas others use different definitions for each.
 Many authors prefer "noun classes" when none of the inflections in a language relate to sex or gender.
-According to one definition: "Genders are classes of nouns reflected in the behavior of associated words.")
+According to one definition, "Genders are classes of nouns reflected in the behavior of associated words.")
 The values present in a given language, of which there are usually two or three, are called the genders of that language.
 Determiners, adjectives, and pronouns also change their form depending on the noun to which they refer.

-According to one estimate, gender is used in approximately half of the world's languages.